Mobile App Development 4 min read

 6. Access helpful customer data

-Session recordings and touch heatmaps show how users interact with your app, which can inform your marketing strategies and app improvements later on.
+Session recordings and heatmaps show how users interact with your app, which can inform your marketing strategies and app improvements later on.
 In case a redesign is necessary, go back to writing user stories to ensure the best user experience.

 7. Promote personalization